 Expect a refund this year?
 Great!
 Before you run out and spend money frivolously (and we know you would NEVER do that), we suggest you take a moment to consider some wise ways to save and spend that windfall.

 Of course cushioning that Emergency Fund should be a priority.
 So take a chunk (maybe 25%) and put it directly into that purpose.
 Most financial experts recommend three-to-six months of living expenses to make a comfortable cushion—more if you are self employed.
 Most Americans are missing that mark by a mile.
 According to new data by GoBankingRates (which tracks Americans’ savings) 58% of Americans have less than $1,000 in savings.
 Make it a priority to be better than the average American, financially speaking.
 Put the cash in a safe, easily accessible account.
-State ECU’s free Kasasa Saver account is a great option—and currently earns 0.75% APY on balances up to $50,000.
+(State ECU’s free Kasasa Saver account is a great option!)

 Here’s another important savings option—boost your retirement account.
 If you have a traditional IRA, you can put this savings to work to reduce your 2019 tax bill.
 And doing it now means you don’t have to think about it at the end of the year.